 Setting goals is something we do constantly, whether consciously or not.
 Our goals could be anything from finishing a task before the end of the day to saving enough money to visit bucket-list destinations.
 Even though we want to achieve these things, relatively few people realize these hopes and dreams for the simple reason that we do not know how to set goals and work towards them.

 SMART is an acronym for specific, measurable, attainable, realistic, and timely – the qualities you need to bear in mind when setting goals.
 One issue that most people struggle with when thinking of personal targets is not being specific enough.
 For example, many people make a new year’s resolution to lose weight.
 This sounds like a simple objective but is vague and not time-specific.
 A more practical goal might be to lose 2 kg in the next five weeks: specific, measurable, and with a time limit.

 An even more achievable goal would focus on an action you can perform to work towards your overall goal, such as going for a run three times a week for twenty minutes.
 Although the target of losing weight might be doable, it is more realistic to plan your actions rather than a specific outcome.

 Putting SMART goals into action

 Another reason people don’t achieve goals is the failure to plan.
 If your goal is to run three times a week for twenty minutes, there are many obstacles that could trip you up along the way.
-What if you run out of time, or forget, or get too tired?
+What if you run out of time, forget, or get too tired?